 Woojae Kim combines his research on biology with somatic experiences.
 He is currently making Makgeolli to learn about microbiology, and the histories and relationships between living creatures and the land.
 Through words used in both scientific and cultural discussions, such as “colonization”, “culture” and “diversity”, he observes how we relate to each other and to non-human others.
-Kim is an MFA candidate at the Milton Avery Graduate School of the Arts at Bard College.
-He lives in Vancouver, on the unceded territories of the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and səl̓ílwətaʔɬ (Tsleil-Waututh) First Nations.
+Kim received an MFA from Milton Avery Graduate School of the Arts at Bard College.
+He lives in Vancouver, on the unceded territories of the xwməθkwəy̓əm, Skwxwú7mesh and səl̓ílwətaʔɬ First Nations.

 I Am Porous.
 And I Am Moved By You: a tasting, and a reading

 December 2–December 4, 2021

 To attend please book via Eventbrite.
 Each event will be limited to 10 people, in order to maintain appropriate health and safety protocol.

 Serving homemade drinks to guests is considered the highest form of hospitality in Korea.
 It was said that people could tell a family’s character by the taste of their liquor.
 Sharing drinks with each other is an important gesture of friendship in Korean culture.
 It is an invitation to participate in hospitality.
 I ask in whose hospitality do we share?
 Is it my hospitality, through which I laboured for weeks to create makgeolli for others?
 Is it Artspeak who hosts the event?
 Is it the microbes that magically turn rice into wine?
 Is it the land and water that support the organisms?
 Is it the people who have stewarded the land for a long time?